Are you looking to add some virus-kicking herbal additions to your diet?

 AHCC – Shiitake Mushroom

-AHCC has been studied for its therapeutic role in defending the host against a wide range of viral infection in humans.
+The compound AHCC has been studied for its therapeutic role in protecting against viral infection in humans.

 Promising research evaluating the use of AHCC on HPV showed a profoundly positive effect.
 8/10 participants taking a daily dose of 3g of AHCC for 6 months, tested negative for HPV infection at the end of the study.